timothyleejones/timothyleejones.github.io/_pages/publications.md

 ## Editor-reviewed Publications

-**Peace Agreements and the Persuasive Authority of International Law** Gregory H. Fox & Timothy L. Jones "Peace Agreements and the Persuasive Authority of International Law," *Minnesota Journal of Iternational Law 1 (34) (forthcoming).*
+**Peace Agreements and the Persuasive Authority of International Law** Gregory H. Fox & Timothy L. Jones "Peace Agreements and the Persuasive Authority of International Law," *Minnesota Journal of Iternational Law, (forthcoming).*
 <details>

 <summary>Abstract</summary>
 Non-international armed conflicts, or “NIACs,” are the most common form of warfare in the contemporary era.
 Not surprisingly, agreements ending NIACs are the most common type of peace agreement.
-But NIAC agreements appear permanently suspended in an international legal limbo: they do not qualify as binding treaties and neither international actors nor scholars agree on another legal status.
+But NIAC agreements appear permanently suspended in an international legal limbo: they do not qualify as binding treaties and neither international actors nor scholars agree on another legal status. <br>

 This article is the second in a series to explore alternatives to the binding/non-binding dichotomy in understanding NIAC agreements’ relation to international law.
 We collected and coded all final NIAC agreements from 1991 to 2017 for incorporation of a range of international law principles, grouped primarily as those related to governance in the post-conflict state and those pertaining to transitional justice.
 We proposed a series of hypotheses as to why some agreements might have higher rates of incorporation and some lower.